LukeDaNuke456/luke-portfolio/public/markdown/aboutMe.md

-## Background
+### Background

 Hello!
-I'm Luke, and I'm currently writing this introduction in markdown format to be inserted into my website.
-This is my way of sharing a bit about myself.

-I am a passionate Software Engineer with experience in backend development, system optimization, and automating complex processes to improve performance and scalability.
-I currently work at Gateway Apps and previously worked with Dillard's Inc. and Field Agent, where I developed solutions to enhance efficiency, reduce technical debt, and improve system functionality.
+I'm Luke, a Computer Science graduate from the University of Arkansas with about 4 years of experience.
+After obtaining my degree, I began my career as a software engineer in the retail industry, where I discovered my passion for building innovative solutions that meet clients' needs and drive business success.

-At Dillard's Inc., I designed backend services for dynamic data retrieval, implemented processes to clean up databases, and refactored codebases for better scalability.
-I also wrote automated tests to ensure the reliability of Spring Boot and Angular applications, while authoring detailed documentation that improved team collaboration and project efficiency.
+I currently work at Gateway Apps and have previously worked at Dillard's Inc. and Field Agent.
+At Dillard's, I built backend services for data retrieval, cleaned up databases, refactored code for scalability, and wrote automated tests for Spring Boot and Angular applications.
+At Field Agent, I helped develop the Plum Marketplace and built a web scraping tool using

-During my time at Field Agent, I contributed to the development of the Plum Marketplace and built a web scraping tool using Django and Vue.js to improve site performance.
-My work also included optimizing application speed through better utilization of CPU cores.

-I am deeply committed to writing clean, maintainable code, automating tasks, and ensuring systems are both efficient and secure.
-My experience spans Java, Python, Spring Boot, Angular, Django, Vue.js, and SQL, and I continuously look for opportunities to improve my skills while contributing to innovative projects.
+Django and Vue.js.

+In my free time, I enjoy golfing, shotgun sports, and working on personal coding projects.

 ### Education

+- **University of Arkansas**, B.A. in Computer Science, Class of 2023
 - **Marion High School**, Class of 2018
-- **University of Arkansas**, B.A. in Computer Science, Class of 2023

 ### Professional Experience

 - **Gateway Apps**, Software Engineer I _(December 2024 - Present)_
 - **Dillard's, Inc.**, Programmer / Analyst _(May 2023 - December 2024)_
-- **Field Agent, LLC**, Software Engineering Intern _(May 2022 - August 2022)_
+- **Field Agent**, Software Engineering Intern _(May 2022 - August 2022)_
 - **University of Arkansas System**, IT Intern _(July 2021 - May 2022)_